Ketel Marte: Seattle Mariners

+Minor leagues (2010–2014)

-Marte signed with the Seattle Mariners as an international free agent on August 13, 2010.
+Marte signed with the Seattle Mariners as an international free agent on August 13, 2010, receiving a $100,000 signing bonus.
 He made his professional debut in 2011 for the Dominican Summer League Mariners.
-He played 2012 with the Everett AquaSox of the Class A-Short Season Northwest League and Clinton LumberKings of the Class A Midwest League.
-Marte spent 2013 with Clinton and the High Desert Mavericks of the Class A-Advanced California League.
+In 2012, he played with the Everett AquaSox of the Class A Short Season Northwest League and Clinton LumberKings of the Class A Midwest League.
+Marte spent the 2013 season with Clinton and the High Desert Mavericks of the Class A-Advanced California League.
 He batted .295 with a .687 on-base plus slugging (OPS).
-Marte started 2014 with the Jackson Generals of the Class AA Southern League and was promoted to the Tacoma Rainiers of the Class AAA Pacific Coast League (PCL).
+Marte started 2014 with the Jackson Generals of the Double-A Southern League and was promoted to the Tacoma Rainiers of the Triple-A Pacific Coast League (PCL).
 He finished the season hitting .304 with a .746 OPS and four home runs.
-On November 20, 2014 Ketel was placed on the 40–man roster.
+On November 20, 2014, Ketel was added to Seattle's 40-man roster.

+Major leagues (2015–2016)

 The Mariners promoted Marte to the major leagues on July 31, 2015.
-His performance led the Mariners to be comfortable with trading fellow shortstop Brad Miller.
-However, Marte struggled in 2016, batting .259 with a .287 on-base percentage and striking out 84 times in 119 games.
-He also went on the disabled list three times.
-The Mariners attempted to trade for the Cincinnati Reds' Zack Cozart during the season.
+Going into the 2016 season, Marte was named the team's starting shortstop following the trade of Brad Miller.
+However, Marte struggled in 2016, batting .259 with a .287 on-base percentage and striking out 84 times in 119 games while missing significant time due to a left thumb injury and mononucleosis that resulted in 3 separate stint on the disabled list.
+The Mariners attempted to trade Marte for the Cincinnati Reds' Zack Cozart during the season.